janhancic/CigaretteCounter/README.md

 # CigaretteCounter
 A simple (and quickly hacked together) mobile web "app" I've made for myself to track how much I smoke each day.
 It stores it's data in `localStorage` and the data gets reset every day.
+Note that it has only been tested on desktop Chrome and on Dolphin on Android.

 ## How to use
 Just copy `index.html` & `app.js` to a web server of your choice and that's it.
 Or if you want to use it locally, you can clone the repository and execute: